alexandredelarrard/electricity_consumption_prediction/README.md

 # Prediction for different time lags of the electricity consumption

-This directory aims to give a strategy to predict electricity consumption based on GBM algorithms.
+This directory aims to give a strategy to predict electricity consumption based on GBM algorithms for different time scale.

 # 1) Data Preparation
 This project aimed to predict electricity consumption in a European city for 3 different time scale: